 Each platform offers a slightly different twist on these features, which will factor into your final decision.

 You’ll also want to make sure the service you choose can handle your intended email volume.
 And if you plan to list-build aggressively, check that your chosen email platform is scalable and can keep up with your growing list size.

 Finally, you want to pick a service that fits within your budget.
 Fortunately, many email marketing platforms offer free versions or trials, letting you try the merchandise before you buy.

 And most have tiered pricing plans, so it’s cheaper (or even free) when you’re just starting out with a small number of subscribers.

 Here are four (4) of the best email marketing tools for dropshipping that are worth checking out for your business.

-Omnisend also has an easy to use template builder, clear reporting metrics, and it offers a range of automations targeted at different stages of the customer journey such as; browse abandonment, cart abandonment, order confirmations, etc.
+Omnisend also has an easy-to-use template builder and clear reporting metrics.
+Plus, it offers a range of automated functions targeted at different stages of the customer journey, including browse abandonment, cart abandonment, order confirmations, and so on.